wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 == Frequently Asked Questions ==

-= Is order bump compatible with all themes? =
+= Is the order bump compatible with all themes? =

-That’s a query which helps us to make it much better now.
+That’s a query that helps us to make it much better now.
 Although it appears impossible, we have managed to make it compatible with all of the available themes.
 We have tested our plugin with a large number of themes, and several customers have reported success.
 In any case, if your theme is incompatible, we would be grateful if you could inform our team so that we could check the compatibility.

 = Who can use the upsell order bump plugin? =
 Upsell order bump plugin can be useful to all the store owners on WordPress and WooCommerce who are in search of increasing AOV and sales of their stores whether they are